seankimdev/spacestagram/README.md

 Shopify: Front End Developer Intern Challenge - Winter 2022

-A webpage that pulls images from
+A webpage that pulls images from NASA API, displays them with info, and allow the user to "like" and "unlike" their favourite images.

 - [Live Site](https://sean-spacestagram.netlify.app/)